UmerHA/BobBuilderBot/README.md

 ## Approach

-Bob uses an agile development process works best.
+Bob uses an agile development process.
 He aims to quickly develop an MVP, show it to the user and then improve.

 Additionally, Bob tries to make educated assumptions instead of asking the user for every detail.
 Only when really necessary, does Bob ask clarifying questions.